aleckendall/BeeChat/README.md

 poor network connectivity to effectively update their apiary management information in real-time.

 The code is not unit-tested, as the primary goal was creating a functional, working prototype.

+For an overview of the architecture, please see BeeTalk.png.